What is heart failure?

 - Lack of appetite and feeling sick to your stomach

 - Feeling like your heart is racing or fluttering

 Your healthcare provider will ask about your symptoms and examine you.
 Tests may include:

-- An electrocardiogram (ECG), which measures and records your heartbeat
+- An ECG (also called an EKG), which measures and records your heartbeat

-- An echocardiogram to see how well your heart muscle is pumping
+- Echocardiogram, which uses sound waves (ultrasound) to see how well your heart muscle is pumping

 How is it treated?

 Heart failure can be treated and managed.
 The goals of treatment are: